gnolang/gno-by-example/README.md

 ## Contributing

 The base application is built with `React` and utilizes the `Chakra UI` framework.
+You need nodejs <= v20 to execute it.

 Since the project is community-run, users can contribute new tutorials or modify existing ones.